intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#511 - "You don't know - yet, what you don't know"**

-**\#512 - "Much that you might assume to be true about someone's claim of expertise is merely a hallucination -  the ability to maintain a skeptic's perspective is a superpower."**
+**\#512 - "Much that you might assume to be true about someone's claim of expertise is merely a hallucination (or illusion) -  the ability to maintain a skeptic's perspective is a superpower."**